Greenstand/Greenstand-Overview/README.md

  * Keep your commits small - if you worked on three issues make three commits etc.

- * Small commites help the reviewer
+ * Small commits help the reviewer

  * Lots of small commits make your profile look cooler.